nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

 The following diagram shows states and transitions for the LwM2M Client:

 .. figure:: /images/lwm2m_client_state_diagram.svg
-   :alt: LwM2M client state diagram
+   :alt: LwM2M Client state diagram

 When the device boots up, the sample first connects to the LTE network and initiates the LwM2M connection.
-If there are errors, in most error cases, the sample tries to reconnect the LwM2M client.
+If there are errors, in most error cases, the sample tries to reconnect the LwM2M Client.
 In the case of network errors, it tries to reconnect the LTE network.
 When the number of retries to restore the network connection exceeds three times, the sample falls back to the bootstrap.
-This enables the recovery in the cases where the LwM2M client credentials are outdated or removed from the server.
+This enables the recovery in the cases where the LwM2M Client credentials are outdated or removed from the server.

 .. _dtls_support: